IdioticProgramApe/IdioticProgramApe.github.io/_drafts/professional_gamedev_in_ue/lecture_3.md

     - `SetCollisionProfileName(...)`: a collision preset name:
       - can be added in project settings: `Engine` -> `Collision` -> `Preset`
       - or in `DefaultEngine.ini `
+      - `CollisionEnabled` has 4 different choices, where `Physics` means the object can be applied with force as gravity, explosion, `Query` means this object can be detected, i.e. the line traces, blocked during the movement, etc:
+        - `No Collision`
+        - `Query Only (No Physics Collision)`
+        - `Physics Only (No Query Collision)`
+        - `Collision Enabled (Query and Physics)`
     - alternatively, instead of adding one profile, can add responses:
       - `SetCollisionResponseToAllChannels`
       - `SetCollisionResponseToChannel`